LeonYang95/AssertMate/README.md

 # AssertMate

-AssertMate is This is an implementation of *Agent-Based Test Assertion Generation via Diverse Perspective Aggregation* and integration with test-generation tools (EvoSuite and others).
+AssertMate is an implementation of *Agent-Based Test Assertion Generation via Diverse Perspective Aggregation* and integration with test-generation tools (EvoSuite and others).

 ## Highlights